magento/knowledge-base/src/troubleshooting/general/applying-a-patch-takes-your-site-down.md

 ### Adobe Commerce on cloud infrastructure, all versions

-For Magento Commerce Cloud, all versions,
+For Adobe Commerce on cloud infrastructure, all versions,

 1. Remove the `%patch_name%.composer.patch` file(s) from the `m2-hotfixes` directory.
 1. Commit and push your code changes: